 The initial aim of the class is to provide an 'introduction to text' to develop students' understanding of grammar and syntax and their appreciation of how such an understanding can inform the actor's work with any text.
-This work is taught jointly with Sight Reading.

 In the following weeks selected scenes from plays will be used to develop the students' ability to analyse text and exercises will encourage students to reveal clues to the author's intention and insight into character and situation.
 The class then aims to introduce students to heightened text through working with Shakespeare speeches and sonnets, and later scene work.
 Students are introduced to the interaction of meaning and sound, exploring imagery, meter, rhythm, alliteration, assonance, ambiguity and antithesis.